TomerGeva/CommDspy/README.md

 ### 0.8. get_bin_perm
 Function returns a numpy 2D array with all the length 'k' binary vector permutations, ordered.
 Function receives:
 * k - nubmer of bits wanted
+### 0.9. hamming
+Computes the hamming distance from each input row in 'pattern_block' to each codeword in 'codebook'.
+Function is inputted with:
+* pattern_block - 2d numpy array with dimension N X l holding the pattern in blocks with length 'l'
+* codebook - 2d numpy array holding the codebook with M codewords, with size M x l

+Function returns both the hamming distance matrices and the index for the minimal hamming distance per input.
+### 0.10 bin2uint
+Computes the integer representation of a binary array in uint fashion
+### 0.11.uint2bin
+Computes the binary representation of uints

 ## 1. Tx sub-package information
 ### 1.1. prbs_gen
 Function receives polynomial coefficients and an initial seed, creates binary PRBS sequences of the requested length .
 The function is inputted with: